 This course explores the ways in which sport both reflects and shapes culture around the world.
 It examines the extent to which sport reinforces and/or resists dominant values both in the United States and around the world.
 We will briefly examine the history of modern sport, as well as social theories used to analyze sport.
 We will explore the connections and controversies surrounding youth, high school, intercollegiate, professional, and international sports, violence, politics, gender, race, religion, and media relations in sport and society.
 The overall goal of this course is to assist students in a cultural and social context, and to illustrate how sport and society both influence and challenge the human conditions.
+This course also counts as a LAS 7 requirement in the Liberal Core Curriculum (LCC).
 Prerequisite: junior standing or permission of instructor.
 Offered every fall.